TsingPig/VRExplorer/Assets/VRExplorer/Documentation.md

 - Optimized **Test Plan documentation** for clearer usage and structure
 - Optimize XRTriggerable by inheriting from XRTransformable
 - Adding Check if-else in XRGrabbable OnGrabbed();
+- Replace EditorPrefabs with PlayPrefabs for stroing TestPlanPath

 ### Fixed
 - Test Plan path selection issue;